heimel/NoviTrack/neurotar_data_explanation.md

 The data is a tdmsDatastore.
 It contains the following channels.

-- Dmaps_index - xompression information?
+- Dmaps_index - compression information?
 - Histogram_running_bouts - ?
 - Histogram_speed - counts of presence in speed bins
 - Histogram_zones - counts of presence in predefined zones